Moyoebiere/PSIA-Digital-Methods/README.md

 Racial justice movements have historically been met with challenges in media representation, including biased reporting, lack of diversity in newsrooms, and the perpetuation of stereotypes.
 However, the digital age and advancements in technology have opened up new avenues for discussions, offering opportunities for a broader dissemination of information and diverse perspectives.

+## Research Question:
+How have the language, editorial perspectives, and thematic representations within The New York Times' coverage of racial justice and social movements evolved from the 1950s to the present?

 ### Significance of the Study

 Understanding the historical evolution of media coverage concerning racial justice is critical in comprehending societal changes, journalistic norms, and public perception.
 Analyzing The New York Times' coverage across different epochs provides insights into how journalistic practices, language use, and editorial perspectives have evolved or remained static in reporting on racial justice issues.